-The State Water Board is conducting a Water Demand Data Assessment to address data quality issues and improve how water use data is collected, reviewed, and processed.
+The State Water Board conducted a water demand data assessment to address data quality issues and improve how water use data is collected, reviewed, and processed.
 Water right holders are required to report how much water they use each year, but the reports we receive vary in terms of quality, making it difficult to incorporate the data into watershed-scale planning.
-The State Water Board is streamlining how we compile and review this data and developing a set of protocols and requirements to process the data.
-The end product will be a uniform process that can be applied to water use data collected throughout the state by the State Water Board’s Division of Water Rights.
-This will include documented methods and code scripts that automate cleaning and revision of erroneous data as well as flag other data for correction.
+The State Water Board streamlined how we compile and review this data and developed a set of protocols and requirements to process the data.
+The Water Rights Demand Data Analysis Methodology is a series of data pre-processing steps, R Scripts, and Data Processing Modules that identify and help address data quality issues related to both the self-reported water diversion and use data from water right holders or their agents and the Division of Water Rights electronic water rights data.

 The State Water Board is developing tools and methods to estimate yearly hydrology, create an initial planning forecast, and evaluate water supply at the sub-watershed scale.
 Components will consist of a tool that models initial supply conditions at a watershed scale in the Eel River and the Russian River, and a report that documents and standardizes the steps, processes, and datasets (and sources) used to model supply.